yanglyuxun/book_genre/README.md

 Details are in the folders.

-## Normal_Part
+## Normal_Part folder

-Traditional ML models.
+Including the crawler, traditional ML models, and the front end by Dash. *Codes are not well-organized.*

-Result summary:
+### Result summary

-Acc of MaxEnt by using Excerpt and Summary:
+Accuracy of Maximum Entropy by using Excerpt and Summary:

 - Fiction/Nonfiction: 0.90025
 - Multi-tags: